FastestMolasses/CodeEdit/Code-Style.md

 > See the [SwiftLint](#swiftlint) section to see how we test the coding style in our project.

+## Swift

+`CodeEdit` is entirely written using `Swift`.
+We decided to choose `SwiftUI` for most parts of the app where it makes sense.
+Though some parts require the implementation of `AppKit` code due to mostly customizability and performance reasons.

+We currently are targeting `macOS 12` since it enables us to use many crucial new `SwiftUI` libraries.
+But we don't see this as a problem since once we reach the final release stage `macOS 13` will most likely be out already.
+Further most developers tend to keep their machines on the latest firmware version anyways - if not even firmware in beta stage.

 ## Basics

 We use the standard code style used in the [Swift Language Guide](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).
 If you're not familiar please have a read!